 A strong mathematics background, especially in probability, statistics and linear algebra, is important in the admission process.
 However, it is not the only factor that determines which applicants are admitted.
 If such is the case, it is strongly suggested that prospective applicants consider strengthening their math skills and apply later.

-These are RECOMMENDED PREPARATORY COURSES (independent learning/online or certificate program/community college, etc.) that would enable a student to do well in the program.
-This is not required coursework for applying.
+These are RECOMMENDED PREPARATORY COURSES (independent learning/online or certificate program/community college, etc.) that would provide an applicant with an introduction to requirements of the degree program.
+These suggestions are not required coursework for applying.

 Our office does not evaluate an applicant's qualifications.